LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 http://{abbreviated domain}/{unique code}

-URL shortening is applied where applicable in the following types of interactions:
+URL shortening is applied to all URLs in the following types of interactions:

 * Text statements
 * Image statements